Skip to content

 Allocation algorithm

-1. Check for image - does the requested BC version × country × artifact-type combo have a Ready versioned image in the requested region?
-If not, kick off image build (~78 min) and return a queued env.
+1. Check the image cache - if the requested BC version × country combo isn't cached in the requested region, kick off the one-time image build (~78 min) and return a queued env.

 2. Check for pool - is there a Running pool in the right region with capacity for one more env?
 If yes, allocate.
 If no, kick off pool create (~20 min) and queue.

-3. Allocate slot - write the env-record row, ask the pool agent to start the container, return.
+3. Allocate slot - write the env-record row, ask the pool to start the container, return.

 Pre-warmed environments

-For workloads where the 1-2 minute create is still too slow (training cohort, demo prep), the platform supports pre-warmed environments - created ahead of time on a pool slot, sitting in a pending-assignment state.
-When a customer requests a matching env, we assign the pre-warmed one to them, bypassing the create wait.
+For workloads where the warm-pool create wait is still too slow (training cohort, demo prep), the platform supports pre-warmed environments - created ahead of time on a pool slot, sitting in a pending-assignment state.
+When you request a matching env, we assign the pre-warmed one to you, bypassing the create wait.

 This is a silent optimisation; there's no pre-warmed status in the public API.
-The customer sees a fast running state and that's it.
+You see a fast running state and that's it.

 Why this shape matters